Modi'in-Maccabim-Re'ut: Controversy

-In 2012, the European Union reclassified the small part of Modi'in originally founded as the community of Maccabim as a West Bank settlement since it had been established in the no man's land according to the 1949 Armistice agreements.
+In 2012, the European Union (EU), reclassified the small part of Modi'in originally founded as the community of Maccabim as a Israeli settlement since it had been established in the no man's land according to the 1949 Armistice Agreements.
 The effect of this redefinition was to deny the affected area (which is exclusively green-leaf residential) a range of preferential tax benefits that would normally be conceded on Israeli products exported to Europe.
-The decision was made to implement a 2010 ruling of the Court of Justice of the European Union.
-The move sparked off a diplomatic controversy.
+The decision was made to implement a 2010 ruling of the Court of Justice of the European Union (CJEU).
+The move sparked a diplomatic controversy.

-City plan

-The original city of Modi'in is laid out around a central hub, with the main arterial spokes organized as dual carriageways.
-Each side of the artery is a one-way street, and in between is a wide green space, with linear parks, playgrounds, schools, and some small commercial centers.
-Short lateral stubs fed by continuous-flow intersection turn lanes allow drivers to traverse the green spaces and effect a U-turn onto the artery's opposite direction lanes.
-These stubs also serve as the entranceways for the schools and mini-malls, preventing parking traffic from blocking the high-speed, left lanes of the arteries.
-The right shoulders of most arteries do, however, allow parking, except in the pullouts for bus stops, next to fire hydrants, etc.